jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 <img src="https://i.imgur.com/yV9UDuf.png" width=600>

-We can test that our account now has admin access by tyypeing in:
+We can test that our account now has admin access by typing:

 ```
 aws iam list-users